Charles Street (Baltimore)

-Charles Street, known for most of its route as Maryland Route 139 (MD 139), runs through Baltimore City and through the Towson area of Baltimore County.
-On the north end it terminates at an intersection with Bellona Avenue near Interstate 695 (I-695) and at the south end it terminates in Federal Hill in Baltimore.
-Charles Street is one of the major routes through the city of Baltimore, and is a major public transportation corridor.
-For the one-way portions of Charles Street, the street is functionally complemented by the parallel St. Paul Street (including St. Paul Place and Preston Gardens), Maryland Avenue, Cathedral Street, and Liberty Street.
+Charles Street, known for most of its route as Maryland Route 139 (MD 139), runs through Baltimore and the Towson area of Baltimore County.
+On the north end, it terminates at an intersection with Bellona Avenue near Interstate 695 (I-695).
+At the south end, it terminates in Federal Hill in Baltimore.
+Charles Street is one of the major routes through Baltimore, and is a major public transportation corridor.
+For the one-way portions of Charles Street, the street is functionally complemented by the parallel St. Paul Street, including St. Paul Place and Preston Gardens, Maryland Avenue, Cathedral Street, and Liberty Street.